-There are some choices surrounding the euthanasia of your pet, so it is worth considering these things before the actual day when you may be too upset to decide:
+There are some choices surrounding the compassionate euthanasia of your pet, and it is worth considering some things before the actual day when you may be too upset to decide:

-- The euthanasia of a pet can be done at the hospital or at your home.
+- The euthanasia of a pet can be administered at the hospital or at your home by arrangement.

-- You can be present with your pet or leave them with our caring staff if you would prefer.
+- You can be present with your pet or choose to hold the living memory whilst our caring staff support them on their journey.

-- You may like to bury them at home in the garden, at the family holiday home, or we can arrange burial or cremation through a pet burial company.
+- You may like to bury them at home in the garden, at the family holiday home, or we can arrange cremation through a pet burial company.